dynamiquel/Impacts/README.md

 # Impacts
 Impacts is a basic hit impact and footsteps system for Unreal Engine 5, which uses physical materials to determine which sounds and Niagara particle effects to apply.
+Forked from an early build of [Abstruse](https://vixentail.com/abstruse).

+**C++ and Blueprint**

 ## How-to-use
 ### Registering surface types